 To learn more about Canvas, visit the SFU Canvas Student Guide.

-For workshops and other live sessions, we use a videoconference software called Blackboard Collaborate Ultra, which you will access through Canvas.
+For workshops and other live sessions, we use the videoconference software Zoom, which you will access through Canvas.